Python Techniques for Delete Files and Directories

 Command Description

-Understanding Python File and Directory Deletion
+Understanding Python's File and Directory Deletion

-Deleting Files in Python Using os Module
+Deleting Files in Python Using the OS Module

-Python Programming with os Module
+Python Programming with the OS Module

 import os